Nonlinear microtearing modes in MAST and their stochastic layer formation: Nonlinear simulation results and saturation mechanism

-In this paper we are more interested in the general properties of MTM turbulence at than in describing the actual situation in the experiment, so from this point onwards we focus our studies on more strongly driven MTM turbulence $r/a=0.5$ that arises at $\nu_e=0.42\,c_s/a$ (which is half the nominal collisionality on this surface).
+Since the aim of the present work is to analyse the properties of MTM turbulence in cases built from a MAST scenario, from this point onwards we focus our studies on more strongly driven MTM turbulence at $r/a=0.5$ that arises at $\nu_e=0.42\,c_s/a$ (which is half the nominal collisionality on this surface).